Notes on John 10

 blasphemy.
 He gave them a vigorous reply.
 Jesus spoke of the significance of

 His works.
-He admitted that if He did not
+He admitted that if He did

-not believing.
-But the miracles were reality.
-The leaders looked for a way to
+historical reality.
+The leaders looked for a way to escape the testimony of the

-escape the testimony of the miracles, but when they could not deny that the
+miracles, but when they could not deny that the miracles had happened, they

-miracles had happened, they simply refused to believe anyway.
-The good works of
+simply refused to believe anyway.
+The good works of Christ are God in Christ

-Christ are God in Christ showing Himself in a convincing way.
-The rejection of
+showing Himself in a convincing way.
+The rejection of Christ, His works, and

-Christ, His works and the Father Who sent him show the nature of the sinful
+the Father Who sent him shows the nature of the sinful heart.
+Jesus did not ask

-heart.
-Jesus did not ask for a “leap of faith”.
-He did not ask people to believe
+for a “leap of faith”.
+He did not ask people to believe without a reason, because

-without a reason, because faith is in the certainty of God’s Word and action.
+faith is in the certainty of God’s Word and action.
+True faith is not

-True faith is not irrational.
-They would not believe what they had been given,
+irrational.
+They would not believe what they had been given, so they were

-so they were denied more.
+denied more.

 10:39 the rejection continued Nothing changed; they picked up stones to stone Him in v.31 (see also 7:30), but He answered their charges and made a further appeal to believe.
 They still tried to seize Him.
 Note that there was no rational response to His replies, just more heated rejection.

-10:40-42 the transition Going far across the Jordan
+transition Going far across the Jordan River to stay for a

-River to stay for a while, Jesus was away from the hostility centered in
+while, Jesus was away from the hostility centered in

 John the Baptist had been